CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 These workflows are represented as XML files and so can be easily further shared or modified.

-# Ingesting free-text documents (DB-ES)
+# Ingesting free-text documents (DB → ES)
 This workflow implements a common data ingestion pipeline: reading from a database and storing the free-text data alongside selected structured fields into Elasticsearch.
-All records passing though the pipeline are considered *Flow Files*.
 The workflow was presented on the figure above.

 ## Reading records from database
 Free-text data alongside available structured fields are read from `samples-db` database from `medical_reports_text` table.
-This operation in implemented by NiFi components: `GenerateTableFetch` and `ExecuteSQLRecord`,  where the configuration of the former component is described on the picture below.
+This operation is implemented by NiFi components: `GenerateTableFetch` and `ExecuteSQLRecord`,  where the configuration of the former component is described on the picture below.
 The `docid` field is set as the primary key of the `medical_reports_text` table and is used persist the state of the last read record and to partition the records while reading.
 ![db-reader](./docs-assets/configure-db-reader-w1.png)